KSHE: Rock music

-New general manager Howard Grafman was convinced by his friend Ron Elz to adopt a new format that Elz had heard on a trip to San Francisco on KMPX: progressive rock.
+New general manager Howard Grafman hired Harvey Sheldon to change the station's format to rock and roll, with Ron Elz assisting in music selection.
 The individual disc jockeys were permitted to decide what to play.
-The first rock song played on KSHE in November 1967 that ushered in their format change was Jefferson Airplane's "White Rabbit".
+The first rock song played on KSHE in November 1967, that ushered in their format change was Jefferson Airplane's "White Rabbit".
 KSHE sometimes played music nonstop for hours without station identification, which eventually was brought to the attention of the Federal Communications Commission (FCC).
 That triggered a warning to identify as required.

 The station would play whole albums in the late afternoon and late at night as a special feature.
 Albums played in their entirety included The Firesign Theatre's Waiting for the Electrician or Someone Like Him, The Who's Tommy, Bonzo Dog Doo-Dah Band's Gorilla, Arlo Guthrie's Alice's Restaurant, and Iron Butterfly's In-A-Gadda-Da-Vida.

 During the 1970s and early 1980s, KSHE helped launch the careers of several midwestern bands such as Styx, Cheap Trick, REO Speedwagon and Head East.
 KSHE had a playlist, which popularized international rock artists as Lake from Germany, Stingray from South Africa, and rising bands from Australia and New Zealand including Midnight Oil and Split Enz.
 Starting in the late 1970s and continuing into the present day, Sunday evenings were dedicated to playing seven albums from seven different artists on a show called the Seventh Day.
 The albums usually were played from 7:00 pm until after midnight.

 Instead of the standard reading of news ripped from the Associated Press or United Press International wire machine ("rip and read"), early KSHE newscasts introduced news topics by preceding the story with rock music excerpts that had lyrics introducing or commenting on the topic.